unlock-protocol/unlock/docs/introduction.md

 Unlock is an open _protocol_ for payments on the web.

 Creators place a _lock_ on their content.
-(This could be an article, or a software app, a whole site, or a mailing list.)
+(This could be an article, or a software app, a whole site, a mailing list, or anything where taking a payment could be appropriate.)
 Consumers can then purchase a _key_ to access that content.
 Creators can decide how expensive keys to their locks are, how many keys can exist, and how long they last for.
 Creators can create an unlimited number of locks.

 The blockchain allows us to store the ledger of who owns a lock and who owns keys in a decentralized place that nobody owns.
 It also allows creators to prove that they own a particular lock, and consumers to prove that they own a key for